Open-Source-Chandigarh/sadakAI/README.md

 ```
 <br>

 __Note:__ This is a work in progress project, due to it not being hosted on the web yet you have to download and finetune the LLM model on your machine.
-Before running the model, open [settup.ipynb](settup.ipynb) in jupyter lab/ your prefered text editor and execute all the code blocks inorder to download and finetune the LLM model.
+Before running the model, open [settup.ipynb](settup.ipynb) in jupyter lab/ your preferred text editor and execute all the code blocks inorder to download and finetune the LLM model.

 3. Execute the [main.py](main.py]) file.
 ``` bash